paritytech/polkadot-testnet-faucet/client/static/FAQ.md

 ## What is a testnet token?

 Testnet tokens are a test currency that allows you to test your Frequency application before going live.
 Testnet tokens can be used in place of real tokens on testnets like Rococo.
-You can read more [here](https://polkadot.network/blog/rococo-v1-a-holiday-gift-to-the-polkadot-community/).

-## Can I get real FRQCY?

-No, we will provide you with TEST XRQCY, so you can do your testing and move it to any parachain whenever you are ready

 ## What if I run into any other issues, or have questions?